TheHackerCoding/heater/README.md

 src/ - files
-    -/js - the source files for the Javascript part -/cpp - the source files for the C++ part make.py - the holy file to compile everything
+    -/js - the source files for the Javascript part -/cpp - the source files for the C++ part make.py - the holy file to compile everything (which isn't being used) Makefile - the compiler for everything (that's actually being used)
 ```
 ## DISCLAMER